ajberkley/cl-binary-store/benchmarking.md

     CCL CL-BINARY-STORE
      OUTPUT SIZE: 0.02 MB
      WRITE: 27.11 ms at 1 MB/sec
-     READ : 0.23 ms at 87 MB/sec <-- this is weird, and maybe a bug?
+     READ : 0.23 ms at 87 MB/sec <-- this is weird, and probably a bug?

-It's not quite so terrible at double floats... on ECL and CCL and Allegro
+And on double-floats

     CL-USER> (test-on-data (long-list-of-random-double-floats 10000))
     ALLEGRO CL-BINARY-STORE